-Since 2016, Linux has been under special considerations for cybercriminals, and the system has faced a massive influx of attacks.
+Since 2016, Linux has been under special consideration from cybercriminals, and the system has faced a massive influx of attacks.

-The problem remains that Linux relies on various ethical hackers to find out the system vulnerabilities and patch them as an open-source system.
+The problem remains that Linux relies on various ethical hackers to discover the system vulnerabilities and patch them as an open-source system.

-Therefore, there are no timely releases and patches issues by the OS, which would allow its users to stay up-to-date and informed.
+Therefore, there are no timely releases and patch issues by the OS, which would allow its users to stay up-to-date and informed.

 Windows has been around since 1985, and although the OS has faced much evolution and is now significantly developed, it does not hold this reputation as the most secure OS.